-This course will educate healthcare professionals and others in Washington State about the scope and seriousness of suicide.
+The purpose of this course is to educate healthcare professionals and others in Washington State about the scope and seriousness of suicide.
 It includes information about suicide risk screening and assessment, identifies groups who are disproportionality affected by suicide, discusses psychosocial and pharmacological treatment methods, describes the role of supportive third parties in reducing suicide ideation and behaviors, relates aspects of military culture that may affect the incidence of suicide in active-duty military and veterans, explains protective factors, and spells out practical guidelines that can reduce access to lethal means.

-Course approved by the Washington States Department of Health, approval #TRNG.TG.60824032-SUIC.
+Course approved by the Washington States Department of Health, approval #TRNG.TG.61604186-SUIC.